Overview

 Research impacts

-Cassandra's research helps to understand and promote generosity within Australian society--ensuring essential community services are delivered and encouraging social harmony through increased community participation.
-Insights from her research can also help charities and nonprofits to raise money more effectively and develop evidence-based best practice in how to communicate about their important work.
+Cassandra's research helps to understand and promote generosity within Australian society.
+This helps ensure delivery of essential community services and encourages social harmony.
+Her research insights can help charities and nonprofits to communicate more effectively.

 Works